Gusto/ar-query-matchers/README.md

 ![badge](https://action-badges.now.sh/gusto/ar-query-matchers?action=Run%20Tests)

-These RSpec matchers allows guarding against N+1 queries by specifying exactly how many queries you expect each of your ActiveRecord models to perform.
+These RSpec matchers allows guarding against N+1 queries by specifying exactly how many queries you expect each of your ActiveRecord models perform.

 They also help us reason about the type of record interactions happening in a block of code.